bisq-network/bisq-website/_posts/2019-02-12-bisq-dao-for-bitcoin-maximalists.md

 Here's a concrete example of how this mechanism allows traders to pay contributors without any central wallets.
 We use round numbers for simplicity.

 Developer does $1000 of work on Bisq software.
 He requests $1000 of BSQ, and includes 1000 satoshis with his request.
 DAO stakeholders vote to approve his request, coloring his 1000 satoshis into BSQ worth $1000.
-Traders buy this BSQ with $1000 of BTC and redeem the BSQ as trading fees.
+Traders buy this BSQ with $1000 of BTC, and then pay trading fees with it.

 BSQ is just a placeholder for a BTC payment until the other party is known.
 The DAO is just a mechanism for collective decision-making in the absence of a CEO.

+**Isn't that just creating money out of thin air?
+That's sketchy.**

+BSQ token issuance mirrors the act of human labor: the very act of human labor is creating something out of nothing.
+Take a developer, for instance.
+When they implement a feature, they'll add code where there wasn't any before.
+If they do it right, the code they added will result in new functionality.
+Voilà!
+They've just created something out of nothing.

+The BSQ token is a tool to capture this newly-created value in an exchangeable medium.
+Bitcoin miners create money out of thin air too, right?
+This is no different, just with human labor and subjective validation instead of machine labor and automated validation.

 **Why can't you just do this with plain bitcoin?**